Oliviertjeh/TelegramForwarder/README.md

 python TelegramForwarder.py

 # (optional) You can run it in the background by:
-sudo nano /etc/systemd/system/telegram-forwarder.service
+sudo nano /etc/systemd/system/telegram_forwarder.service
-and add the code of the telegram-forwarder.service file
+and add the code of the telegram_forwarder.service file

 # restart
 sudo systemctl daemon-reload